 It is important to distinguish here between claiming a right to be an exclusive political authority and a right to be the unique political authority within a jurisdiction.
 A political institution is a territorially exclusive authority when it is the sole authority within its territory for any particular function it performs.
 With such an authority there are no competing authorities engaged in similar activities within its territory.
 Thus it is possible for there to exist side by side in one territory two different but each exclusive political authorities, as long as they are engaged in separate activities.
 This is not possible with a territorially unique political institution.
 Such an institution will be the sole political authority within an area.
 With such an authority, there are no other, independent political institutions within its territory.
-Unique rule thus presents a strong version of exclusive rule: it expresses a claim of exclusivity concerning all possible governing functions in an area.4 that consider the right to rule to be grounded in various incurred political obligations on the part of a state's subjects and those that do not.
+Unique rule thus presents a strong version of exclusive rule: it expresses a claim of exclusivity concerning all possible governing functions in an area.

+Below I will ask whether these rights can be derived from some of the more popular and plausible justifications for the legitimacy of states.
+But first I will distinguish between two broad justificatory strategies that such theories might adopt.
+This distinction is between theories that consider the right to rule to be grounded in various incurred political obligations on the part of a state's subjects and those that do not.
 According to the former kind of theory, a state's legitimacy depends on some fact or feature in the shared history of the state and its subjects.
 This may be a particular event such as the subjects' consent to be governed, their receiving certain benefits, or it may refer to characteristics of the community that is living under common political rule.
 In any case, however, this fact or feature made its subjects incur political obligations, and it is on the basis of these obligations that the state has the right to rule.
 Consequently, such views regard the nature and content of the right to rule enjoyed by legitimate states to depend on the nature and content of the political obligations of its subjects.